James Ball (journalist): Books

 WikiLeaks: News in the Networked Era, co-authored with Charlie Beckett, was published in 2012 by Polity Publishing and is a detailed record of the history of Julian Assange and WikiLeaks, Chelsea Manning and Edward Snowden, and how this played out across journalistic media.

 The Infographic History of the World, co-authored with Valentina D'Efilippo, was published 2013 by Collins.
 It is a representation of human history using infographics, or visual representations of data with text commentaries.
 The Economist praised its mostly "terrific charts" but stated some lacked "infographical discipline".

 Post-Truth: How Bullshit Conquered the World, published 2017 by Biteback Publishing, discusses how truth has become devalued in the current socio-political climate, how the political left and right tend to exist in an "eco-system of bullshit: the combination of campaigns, media, technologies and more that come together to spread questionable information", and examines whether this is a phenomenon post- Brexit and the Trump campaign.
 It has been described as "thorough and courageously even-handed" (The Times) and expressing a "vivid analysis of how the business models and incentives currently prevailing in digital media render decent discourse all but inaudible" (Kazuo Ishiguro).

 Bluffocracy was co-authored with Andrew Greenway and published 2018 by Biteback Publishing.
 It looks at members of the British establishment and those in positions of influence, and the culture of lying and pretence in place of competency and real skill.

 The System: Who Owns the Internet, and How It Owns Us (U.S. title: The Tangled Web We Weave: Inside the Shadow System That Shapes the Internet) published in August 2020.
 It documents the inner workings of the system and the real-life figures who power the internet.

+The Other Pandemic: How QAnon contaminated the world was published in 2023 by Bloomsbury Publishing.
+It examines the development of the QAnon conspiracy theory, comparing it to a spreading disease.